The steps of getting Invisalign®. -

 Ask if you can see your animation.

 Your dentist may want to show your simulation to you, so they can get your input.

-Even though it is just an animation, getting a chance to visualize what the alignment of your teeth will be at the completion of your treatment is a unique feature of Invisalign® and not something that's available with other orthodontic techniques.
+Even though it's just an animation, getting a chance to see what the alignment of your teeth will be at the completion of your treatment is a unique feature of Invisalign® and not something that's available with other orthodontic techniques.

 Once the fabrication process has been completed, your complete series of aligners, all of those needed for your entire course of treatment, will be delivered to your dentist as a single shipment.

 After records are taken, how long does it take to have the aligners made?

 There are a couple of variables involved with how quickly the records your dentist takes get transformed into your set of aligners.

 - One is simply how quickly your dentist (possibly with you there too) can evaluate and OK your simulation.

 - If any changes are made to the treatment plan, additional days will be required so an Align Technology technician can incorporate them into your case's animation.
 Your dentist will then need to view and OK the changes.

 In some instances, it may be possible for your dentist to receive your aligners in as little as 3 weeks or so.
 More realistically, it will probably take 4 to 6.